Causes & Treatment

 Similarly, the Happy Together series provides eight “heartwarming” scenarios to introduce young children to the family-building concepts of IVF, egg, sperm and embryo donations and surrogacy.
 An illustrated bear couple (two mums, two dads, a mum and a dad) or a single bear mum are used to explain their journey of becoming parents.

-We love your suggestions of recommended reading for fertility, IVF and donor conception.
 As always, we’re keen to hear advice and shared stories from everyone in our community so message us on Instagram to share your recommended books for IVF treatment and more!

 We’ll be sharing more recommended reading lists in the coming months, so keep your ideas coming and we’ll be sure to include them.